 - A really ridiculous episode of Psych depicted a kidnapping related to two rival Triads in Santa Barbara.
 Yes, two Triads in Santa Barbara.

-- A tong serves as the main villain in BBC's Sherlock though it's referred to as an ancient Chinese crime syndicate rather than a Chinese-American organization a little over a century old ( and, as with the previous episode's villain, it turns out that Moriarty's The Man Behind The Dragon Lady).
+- Sherlock: A group of Tong serves as the main villain in the episode "The Blind Banker", though it's referred to as an ancient Chinese crime syndicate rather than a Chinese-American organization a little over a century old ( and, as with the previous episode's villain, it turns out that Moriarty's The Man Behind The Dragon Lady).

 - The Martian Triads are one of the major inner-system crime organisations in the GURPS Transhuman Space setting.
 While they do the usual organised crime stuff (loansharking, smuggling, protection), the bulk of their income comes from selling restricted and illegal bioroids, and they're known to have at least one Evilutionary Biologist on staff.